Harper House/Hickory History Center

 (828) 324-7294 - Ask about wedding and event rentals

 Considered by the North Carolina Department of Archives and History to possess "the finest Queen Anne interior styling in the entire state,” the Harper House, at 310 N. Center Street, and the accompanying Bonniwell-Lyerly House in the Craftsman style, another of Hickory’s finest structures, are poised to serve the broad spectrum of Catawbans and visitors from near and far as the Harper House & Hickory History Center.

 A momentous preservation project, with the Historical Association of Catawba County raising $2,000,000 for restorations, the Harper House welcomes visitors as a house museum, interpreting both Hickory history, through the numerous significant families who lived in the house, and Victorian life in the South, circa 1887, the date of the house’s construction.
 On the same lot, the Lyerly House, rescued and moved for preservation on June 24, 2004, is devoted to the further interpretation of Hickory’s rich past, serving as the Betty Allen Education Center and Margaret Huggins Gallery, as well as a conference facility.
-Current exhibits include Elegantly Crafted and Through the Lens: Hickory's Photographic Journey.
-Please visit us in the Lyerly House bookstore for HACC publications.
+Exhibits include The Miracle of Hickory and The Three R's of Hyalyn: Relatable, Remarkable, Refined.

 The Harper House